Redbirds–Sounds rivalry: Redbirds vs. Sounds

 The Nashville Sounds joined the Triple-A Pacific Coast League (PCL) in 1998 following the disbandment of the American Association after the 1997 campaign.
 That same season, the Memphis Redbirds were created as a PCL expansion franchise.
 Owing to their geographic proximity, both clubs were members of the same divisions throughout their PCL membership: the American Conference Eastern Division (1998–2004), American Conference Northern Division (2005–2013), American Conference Southern Division (2014–2018), and American Conference Northern Division (2019–2020).

 The first game between the Sounds and Redbirds was played on May 17, 1998, at Memphis' Tim McCarver Stadium with 5,382 people in attendance.
 In the top of the fourth inning, Nashville's Mark Smith hit a single that scored Jeff Patzke and Chad Hermansen to give the Sounds a 2–0 lead.
 Smith drove in Patzke and Hermansen again in the sixth with a double and later came home on a Freddy García base hit, making the score 5–0.
 Memphis scored two runs in the eighth inning and one in the ninth but lost to Nashville, 5–3.
 Sounds starting pitcher Jimmy Anderson earned the win, Redbirds starter Clint Weibl took the loss, and Jeff McCurry was credited with a save.
 The Sounds won the initial 1998 series against the Redbirds, 10–6.

 Late in the 1999 season, Nashville and the Oklahoma RedHawks were in a race for the division title, but a 1–3 road trip in Memphis to close the season eliminated the Sounds from playoff contention.
 The clubs tied the season series, 8–8.
 An 18–1 Redbirds rout over the Sounds on July 30, 2000, at Nashville's Herschel Greer Stadium is the largest margin of victory between the teams.
 Memphis scored in every inning but the sixth and eighth while limiting the home team to one run on three hits.
 Brian Johnson led the Redbirds with five runs batted in (RBIs), and Stubby Clapp went 4–4 at the plate and came around to score four runs.
+The Redbirds tied the all-time series, 24–24, with a win on August 24, but the Sounds won the next day's game and have not relinquished the lead since.
 Memphis won the 2000 series, 8–7.

 Stubby Clapp went 4–4 in an 18–1 Redbirds win on July 30, 2000, their largest victory over the Sounds.